faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 ## Guided tour of a macOS Crash Report

 The macOS crash report is similar to an iOS crash report even though macOS CrashReport and iOS CrashReport are distinctly different programs.
-At the cost of brevity, we just highlight notable differences from iOS.
+To avoid repetition, we just highlight notable differences from iOS.

 ### macOS Crash Report Header Section